WHAT’S IN THIS REVIEW?

 Download speeds were limited by roughly a third, and the upload speed was almost halved.
 It’s not insignificant, but nearly 200 Mbps is quick enough for most online tasks, even if it’s not really worthy of being called ‘Premium’.

-Even so, ProtonVPN speeds are certainly faster than your average budget provider, and they’re great as long as you’re not being capped due to your tier.
+Even so, ProtonVPN speeds are certainly faster than your average budget VPN provider, and they’re great as long as you’re not being capped due to your tier.
 They couldn’t match my normal connection, but the results were decent.

 Server Locations & Network